openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 ### Stream Status {#status}
 Within an Event Stream, events related to different Subject Principals MAY be managed independently.
-A Receiver MAY request Subject Principals to be added to or removed from a stream by {{updating-a-streams-status}} and specifying the Subject in the request.
+A Receiver MAY request Subject Principals to be added to or removed from a stream by Updating the Stream Status ({{updating-a-streams-status}}) and specifying the Subject in the request.

 A Transmitter MAY decide to enable, pause or disable updates about a Subject independently of an update request from a Receiver.
 If a Transmitter decides to